lnzero1dev/jsonvalidator/Tests/resource/draft2019-09/README.md

 * ignore non array's which is weird and not according to spec
 * JavaScript pseudo arrays
 * UTF16 minLength, maxLength tests
-* Multiple types test in "not" test
+* Multiple types test in "not" test, "type" test